 # Designing a video concept for IMFx MOOCs

-In the summer of 2016 I wanted to change the key component of course I was designing.
-At the time I was working as an Instructional Designer at the International Monetary Fund (IMF) and I was increasingly bored with our style of video — voiced-over PowerPoints.
+In the summer of 2016 I wanted to change one of the key component of the course I was designing.
+At the time I was working as an Instructional Designer at the International Monetary Fund (IMF) and I was increasingly bored with our style of video — voice-over PowerPoints.
 I wanted to lead the creation of a new design that supported brevity and bolstered **social presence**.

 ## Concept design

-I began with 3 concepts shown on the left.
+I began with three concepts shown on the left.

-- **Type 2: Whiteboard simulation and news broadcast hybrid** — using a green screen behind an instructor with a tablet for live annotation, also giving the instructor the option to turn and point.
+- **Type 2: Whiteboard simulation and news broadcast hybrid** — using a green screen behind an instructor with a tablet for live annotation, while giving the instructor the option to turn and point.

 ![[20160813_Video-concept-design.jpeg]]

-From here I began to write out more ideas (bottom-left) and solicited input and ideas from my team on these additional types.
-We also showed the print-outs and I invited SME's into my office to talk through ideas further given the various content and vision in their head.
-This exercise in helping us see the work, and the subsequent recording work in the studio, helped us to make a big leap forward in course video production.
+From here, I began to write out more ideas (bottom-left) and solicited input and ideas from my team on these additional types.
+We also showed the print-outs and I invited SMEs into my office to talk through ideas further given the various content goals and visions they had.
+This exercise in helping us see the work, along with the subsequent studio recording work, helped us make a big leap forward in course video production.

 ## Background to this design

 For a complete understanding, please see the page [[2016, MOOC video design]].
 I started this idea by preparing some test materials for a few demonstrations of what was on my mind.
-These options were to use a large TV monitor in combination with a Wacom Tablet for annotation and to use a green screen with focus on the instructor.
-To try it out, I spoke with one of my partners at the time, and he agreed to help me record some test recordings at the end of a planned video shoot.
+These options were **focus on the instructor** along with the use a large TV monitor and Wacom tablet for annotation on a green screen.
+To try it out, I spoke with one of my partners at the time, and he agreed to help me record some test sessions at the end of a planned video shoot.

 ## 🎯 Results

-This activity completely change the kinds of educational videos we produced and how we produced them.
-It led to a partnership with the IMF Creative Studio, the hiring of a dedicated multimedia producer, and an adoption of creating visual media with the SME on-screen.
-This jump started a new level of creativity and innovation in online pedagogy.
+This activity completely changed the kinds of educational videos we produced and how we produced them.
+It led to a partnership with the IMF Creative Studio, the hiring of a dedicated multimedia producer, and to the adoption of creating visual media with the SME on screen.
+This jump-started a new level of creativity and innovation in online pedagogy.